-Fig. 5.31.
+Fig. 5.32.
 Aluminium-steel plate assembly, plane stress.
 Thickness 5 mm.
 Interior: aluminium, exterior frame: steel.
 The shaded part is modeled.

-Fig. 5.32.
-Aluminium-steel plate assembly, plane stress.
-Von Mises stress.
-Graded mesh.
+${\bf Fig.~5.33.~} {\bf Aluminium\text{-}steel~plate~assembly,~plane~stress.~} {\bf Von~Mises~stress.~} {\bf Graded~mesh.}$

-Figure 5.32 shows the von Mises stress peaking in the vicinity of the rounded corner at the interface where the two materials meet.
-We turn our attention to Figure 5.33.
+Figure 5.33 shows the von Mises stress peaking in the vicinity of the rounded corner at the interface where the two materials meet.
+We turn our attention to Figure 5.34.
 The fact that in the present model we have two materials adjacent to each other across a bonded interface gives us an opportunity to discuss the continuity of the stresses and strains.
 Stress can be converted to a traction vector acting on the surface with a given normal.
 For instance at the horizontal part of the interface the normal component of this traction vector will be the stress component σ_y .
 By the principle of action and reaction, this component of the stress vector should be continuous across the horizontal material interface.
-Figure 5.33(a) confirms this: even though the mesh could use some refinement, the part of the interface with normal along y shows reasonable approximation of continuity of σ_y .
+Figure 5.34(a) confirms this: even though the mesh could use some refinement, the part of the interface with normal along y shows reasonable approximation of continuity of σ_y .
 Strain, on the other hand, will not possess continuity of the same form.
-Rather, the amount of stretch along an interface along the x direction) should have the strain component along the interface (with normal to the interface along the x direction) should have the strain component along the interface, i.e. ε_y , continuous, and Figure 5.33(b) offers a good approximation of such continuity.
+Rather, the amount of stretch along an interface should be continuous.
+Thus, along the vertical part of the material interface (with normal to the interface along the x direction) should have the strain component along the interface, i.e. ε_y , continuous, and Figure 5.34(b) offers a good approximation of such continuity.